stateful/docs.runme.dev/docs/installation/cli.md

 You have successfully installed Runme on your CLI.
 Now, it’s time to explore just how Runme works on CLI and how you can leverage it for your Markdown files right in your MacOS or Windows terminal

-**Additional resources:**

-- To learn more about how Runme works in CLI, read [our documentation.](/getting-started/cli)
-- We have provided information on creating a Runme runbook on your Windows machine.
-Check out the [How Runme works on Windows](/installation/windows) guide.
+- For more info check out the [Runme on Windows](/installation/windows) guide
+- Read the CLI [Getting Started](/getting-started/cli) to learn about all it's features